Patsy Torres: Advocacy and The Positive Force Tour (1990–1994)

 Beginning in the early 1990s, Torres became an outspoken supporter of anti-drug abuse and stay-in-school campaigns.
 After her best friend overdosed on cocaine in 1989, she included in her message to children to be advocates for their friends and encouraged them to act, commenting: "I rather have an ex-friend than a dead friend."
 The singer's Positive Force Tour campaigned in high schools across the United States.
 Torres tells children that her most significant accomplishment was getting a college education during her music career while maintaining her morals.
 The Positive Force Tour included mini skits, participation, and dramatized scenarios of where gang membership, violence, teen pregnancy, and abusing drugs can lead children in life.
 Torres spoke out against prejudices towards AIDS patients and spoke to students about the dangers of joining gangs.
 In 1989, she headlined a concert at the Austin Opera House with Little Joe y la Familia that provided books and other school supplies for underprivileged students as part of the Teach the Children campaign.
 She credits her family values that provided Torres with a "healthy attitude and strong faith" that enabled her to obtain her life goals.
 The singer has inspired her fans to continue their education and has received gang-affiliated bandanas from those who quit being gang members due to Torres's influence.
 An entertainment critic called her "not just another female singer", while another in The Waco Citizen called her "perky [and] vivacious".
 Torres became the first Tejano singer to appear in three different national shows, including a television special at SeaWorld, International Star Search, and Nashville Now all in 1990.
 That same year, Torres enrolled in University of the Incarnate Word, where she took up a communications arts degree.
 In 1992, she toured in Germany, Turkey, Italy, Greece, and Spain for a month and a half.

 In 1990, Torres signed with WEA Latina for a three-year contract.
 Her debut album with them was titled Amor Con Amour Se Paga (1991).
 By 1991, she was the leading female Tejano country singer.
-Performed for upwards of 60,000 attendees, Torres is considered "one of the most important Tejano female singers" of her generation.
+Performed for upwards of 60,000 attendees, Torres was described by Texan newspaper The Monitor as "one of the most important Tejano female singers" of her generation in 1981.
 She performed on the Johnny Canales Show in 1991.
 The singer also became the first Tejano artist to perform a bilingual country song on The Nashville Network.
 Torres was featured on Vista magazine's "What's Hot in Texas" for 1991.
 In 1992, she was named "one of the most impressive female Tejano artists" of her generation.
 Torres is considered a "hero" and role model in her hometown of San Antonio during her advocacy.
 In 1993, she released her sixth studio album Con Todo El Corazon, with a mixture of ballads, polkas, and cumbias.
 Considered a pioneer in Tejano music, the singer helped the "Tejano wave" in 1994 with her "crowd-pleasing concerts".